-The conduct of our Prophet, sallallaahu ‘alaihi wa sallam, and his companions may Allah be pleased with them in Ramadan differs a lot from the way Muslims do today.
+The conduct of our Prophet, sallallaahu ‘alaihi wa sallam, and his companions in Ramadan differs a lot from the way Muslims do today.
 They dedicated their days and nights for worship.
-Their lives revolved completely around the book of Allah, the Qur’an.
+Their lives revolved completely around the Book of Allah, the Qur’an.
 Reciting it in and out of prayers.
 The Prophet, sallallaahu ‘alaihi wa sallam, used to review the whole Qur’an with Jibreel (Angel Gabriel) once every Ramadan.
-Imaam Al-Bukhari, may Allah have mercy upon him, narrated: “Jibreel used to repeat the recitation of the Qur’an with the Prophet, sallallaahu ‘alaihi wa sallam, once a year (in Ramadan) but he repeated it with him twice in the year he died.”
-The Prophet, sallallaahu ‘alaihi wa sallam, used to stay in I’tikaaf (seclusion in the Masjid for the purpose of worship) for 10 days every year (during Ramadan) but in the year of his death, he stayed in I’tikaaf for 20 days.”
+Imaam Al-Bukhari narrated: “Jibreel used to repeat the recitation of the Qur’an with the Prophet, sallallaahu ‘alaihi wa sallam, once a year (in Ramadan) but he repeated it with him twice in the year he died.”
+The Prophet, sallallaahu ‘alaihi wa sallam, used to stay in I’tikaaf (seclusion in the masjid for the purpose of worship) for 10 days every year (during Ramadan) but in the year of his death, he stayed in I’tikaaf for 20 days.”

 Ramadan is the month of mercy.
 This is manifested in the revelation of the Qur’an and the commission of the Prophet, sallallaahu ‘alaihi wa sallam, to the Prophethood during this blessed month, as Mercy from Allah.
 Allah, The Most Exalted, asserts this in numerous verses of the Qur’an; such as (what means):

 “And We have sent down to you the Book (i.e. the Qur’an) as clarification for all things and as guidance and mercy and good tidings for the Muslims.”
 [Qur’an 16:89]